 June 10, 2007 - Space Shuttle Atlantis docks with the ISS to install a new segment and solar panel on the space station and retrieve astronaut Sunita Williams, who has been at the space station since December.
 Williams is replaced by Flight Engineer Clayton Anderson, who will return to earth aboard Discovery on Mission STS-120.

 June 15, 2007 - Four days after ISS’s computers crash, two Russian cosmonauts bring them back online.
 The computers control the station’s orientation as well as oxygen production.
 The crew used Atlantis’ thrusters to help maintain the station’s position while its computers were down.

 October 25, 2007 - Space Shuttle Discovery docks with the ISS.
 In the days while docked with the ISS, Discovery crew delivers and connects Harmony to the ISS, a living and working compartment that will also serve as the docking port for Japanese and European Union laboratories.
 Discovery and ISS crew also move an ISS solar array to prepare for future ISS expansion, planning a special spacewalk to repair damage to the solar array that occurred during its unfurling.

 November 14, 2007 - ISS crew move the Harmony node from its temporary location on the Unity node to its permanent location attached to Destiny.

 February 9, 2008 - Space Shuttle Atlantis arrives.
 Atlantis crew delivers the European-made Columbus laboratory, a 23-foot long module that will be home to a variety of science experiments.
 Atlantis remains docked with the ISS for just under nine days.

 March 9, 2008 - “Jules Verne,” the first of a series of European space vessels designed to deliver supplies to the ISS, launches from the Ariane Launch Complex in Kourou, French Guiana.
-The vessels are called Automated Transfer Vehicles (ATV), are propelled into space atop an Ariane 5 rocket, and are designed to dock with the ISS with no human assistance.
+The vessels, called Automated Transfer Vehicles (ATV), are propelled into space atop an Ariane 5 rocket, and are designed to dock with the ISS with no human assistance.
 The Jules Verne will wait to dock with the ISS until after Space Shuttle Endeavour’s March mission is completed.